 As we know all the necessary information related to the calculation, we can dive into optimizing the problem.
 But there is still another important to consider.
 We need to choose the solver method using which we are going to optimize the problem.

-As our problem involves non-linear equations, we need to choose the method that can deal with the non-linearity of the problem.
+As our problem involves non-linear equations, we need to choose a method that can deal with the non-linearity of the problem.
 We, therefore, choose the GRG Nonlinear.
 There is another method to consider, which is known as the Simplex LP.
-But this method cannot work with non-linear problems.
+However, this method cannot work with non-linear problems.
 When comparing the two nonlinear solver algorithms, GRG Nonlinear provides the most time-efficient option.
 So it’s better to go with the GRG Nonlinear for this problem.

 The Downside of GRG Nonlinear

 - The problem with this approach is that its output is highly sensitive to the initial variables and could not be the best possible answer everywhere.
 A solution that is not necessarily optimal globally may be found in the solver stops at the locally optimal value close to the initial conditions.